Ngā Haerenga New Zealand Cycle Trails

 Ngā Haerenga New Zealand Cycle Trails include the Great Rides, Heartland Rides and some of the cycle trails in the Urban Cycling Network.

 About the cycle trails

-Each year nearly 2 million people use the 22 Great Rides of Ngā Haerenga, the New Zealand Cycle Trails (NZCT).
+Each year more than 2 million people use the 22 Great Rides of Ngā Haerenga, the New Zealand Cycle Trails (NZCT).

 As well as offering world-class visitor experiences that showcase some of the best landscapes and scenery that New Zealand has to offer, the trails create ongoing job opportunities and economic, recreational and health benefits for New Zealanders.

 In May 2022, 2 new trails were granted Great Ride status and joined the New Zealand Cycle Trails network.

 - Rotorua’s Whakarewarewa Forest Loop trail showcases Rotorua’s world-class off-road mountain biking experience, Māori culture, geothermal features and iconic Redwoods stands, with spectacular views over Lake Rotorua and Rotokakāhi/Green Lake and Lake Tikitapu/Blue Lake.
 This new trail replaces the Te Ara Ahi Trail which has moved from a Great Ride to a Heartland ride.